rwmatt/rpi/atlast/README.md

 ## Arduino-specific words

 dacw ( vol pin -- ): set the pin usually 25 or 26) to a volume (0-255 inc)
+See `dac.4th` for generating a tone at 440Hz using a sine wave.

+delay-ms ( n --): delay for n milliseconds

 digr (pin --): digitalRead(pin)